nadermohasan/Cloud-Based-Service-for-Basic-Data-Analytics/README.md

 # ☁️ Cloud-Based Service for Basic Data Analytics

 ## Introduction
-This project including the development of a cloud-based program/service designed to analyze collection of  PDF and Word documents efficiently.
-The service provides three core functions:
-1. Sorting documents based on their titles (not filenames)
-2. Searching for specific keywords in documents, with highlighted matched results.
-3. Classifying documents, using a predefined classification tree.
-4. Statistics, such as (documents size, count, times for operations)
+This project including the development This project aims to provide a cloud-based solution for managing and analyzing document files efficiently.
+The application allows users to upload PDF and DOCX documents, extract content, sort them by their actual titles (not filenames), perform keyword-based searches with visual highlighting, and classify them into meaningful categories using a predefined classification tree.
+The entire process takes place online through a simple and user-friendly interface.

-To meet requirements, the application was deployed using Render –a cloud hosting service.
-Cloud service was setup using Supabase – a free open source Firebase alternative platform.
-All operations are executed in Supabase Storage.
+To meet requirements, the application is developed as a cloud-based by Supabase —is an open source Firebase alternative platform.
+And deployed using Render —a cloud hosting service.
+All operations are executed in the Supabase cloud storage.
 This ensures scalability, accessibility and a real-world distributed cloud system.
-This documentation or report, including the software design, functions, implementation and deployment steps.
-It also mentioned the the challenges and the techniques used to ensure that the application meets the requirements.
-The cloud-based development methodology which adapted is Agile Cloud Methodology.
-Where the application was developed incrementally and adapted based on user requirements.
+This documentation or report, includes the software design, functions, implementation and deployment steps.
+It also mentioned the challenges and the techniques used to ensure that the application meets the requirements.
+The cloud-based development methodology which is adapted is Agile Cloud Methodology.
+Where the application was developed incrementally and based on the requirements.

 ---